 The practice demonstrated a transparent and open culture in relation to people's safety.
-Staff stated they felt respected and supported, and clearly benefitted from the ethos, leadership and management approach of senior staff.
+Staff stated they felt respected and supported, citing good teamwork, access to training and a new permanent manager as the reasons.

 Staff discussed their training needs during annual appraisals and 1 to 1 meetings with the practice manager.
 They also discussed learning needs, general wellbeing and aims for future professional development.